 Hexanchus microdon symphyseal

 A Very Rare, High Quality Hexanchus microdon symphyseal tooth from Hornby Island, British Columbia, Canada.
+An August Fossil of the Month.
 This is a species from the Late Cretaceous deep water Northumberland Formation deposit.
 A species of Hexanchiforme shark.
-The crown is complete (7 cusps!) and the root base is damaged.
+The crown is complete (5+ cusps!) and the root is complete.
 High quality enamel.
 No repair.
 A very difficult tooth to locate and an excellent collector's tooth.
 Authenticity guaranteed.
 This incredible specimen is from a 20 year old collection.
-The symphyseal is always a rare position tooth to find from a rare locality!
+The symphyseal is always a rare position tooth to find and from a rare locality.
+A complete symphyseal tooth!

 Note - Adding 64 Hornby Island deep water shark teeth. -> Link to Hornby Island shark teeth.